The Sun in Astrology: Kings, Fame & Blessings Galore

 Long before alarm clocks, electricity, or astrology apps, humanity was already obsessed with the Sun—and for good reason.
 It shows up every morning like the ultimate overachiever, floods the world with light, and somehow manages to be both life-giver and attention hog at the same time.

-That said, here are 12 of the most common meanings and symbols of the sun in astrology.
+That said, here are 13 of the most important themes associated with the sun in astrology.
 Enjoy!

 Kings & Royalty